meliketanrikulu/UDACITY-Self-Driving-Car-Engineer-Projects/nd013-c1-vision-starter/README.md

 <img src="img/3.png" alt="data"/>

-In order to increase the quality of education, the distribution of classes in the data set should be approximated.
+In order to increase the quality of training, the distribution of classes in the data set should be approximated.